Maestro-111/Project_Real/docs/evaluationDesign.md

 \*1 discrete values
 \*2 based to the feature baseline of the city and type of building

+**Note:** Numbers to save: toCity(delta, std, cnt), toType(delta, std, cnt).
+For discrete values, the mapping will be saved.
+For continues values, the ratio will be saved.

 ### 1.2 Evaluation based on features

 Each property is evaluated based on the delta of each feature value to the feature baseline.
 The evaluation is calculated by the following formula: